Welcome To The Divide

 also be the greatest warning.
 For this is not a tale of cliché comforts and

 encouragements.
-It is in fact quite a caustic and cautionary commentary.
-This
+No. It is in fact quite a caustic and cautionary commentary.

-tome is primarily concerned with those insidious and almost invisible aspects
+This tome is primarily concerned with those insidious and almost invisible

-of existence which plague us all in ways that only the most intelligent and
+aspects of existence that plague us all in ways only the most intelligent and

 insightful minds can ever hope to bring into focus by devoutly directing a